dzlab/dzlab.github.io/_posts/2020-10-13-elasticsearch-alpakka.md

 Await.result(graph, Duration.Inf)
 ```

-In the previous pipeline, we ued a function to transform the raw instances of our Data class into instances of `WriteMessage`.
+In the previous pipeline, we used a function to transform the raw instances of our Data class into instances of `WriteMessage`.
 This is because Elasticsearch Sink or Flow accepts only objects with type `WriteMessage[T, PT]`, where `T` is the type of the message and `PT` is a possible `PassThrough` type.
-We would use the later for instance in case we wanted to pass a Kafka offset and commit it after the Elasticsearch write response.
+We would use the later for instance in case we wanted to pass a Kafka offset and commit it after the Elasticsearch writes a response.

 To create objects of type `WriteMessage` we would need to use of its factory methods:
 * `createIndexMessage[T](source: T)`: to create an index action